Pneumonia

 Closing the oxygen access gap

-Many of us take oxygen access in our hospitals for granted; new University of Melbourne research is working to ‘close the oxygen gap’ around the world.
+In Australia, amid the COVID-19 pandemic, we take oxygen access in our hospitals for granted.
+But new research is working to ‘close the oxygen gap’ globally and potentially change the world

 Immunising kids against pneumonia